acbsp/bonafide.guru/en/contents.rst

 only by external signs and on this base move over to other *Maths* in quest of a *guru*.

-Let us bring an example from Srimad-Bhagavatam:
+Let us bring an example from Śrīmad Bhāgavatam:

 "A person's spiritual position will be ascertained merely according to external symbols, *and on that same basis people will change from one